-Whether or not you know someone who served in the military or you served yourself, Veterans Day is a holiday worth observing.
-There are around 18 million veterans living in the U.S.—here are some things to remember when honoring them on November 11.
+Whether you know someone who served in the military or you served yourself, Veterans Day is a holiday worth observing.
+According to the United States Census Bureau, there were 16.2 million military veterans in the country in 2022—here are some things to remember when honoring them on November 11.

-Memorial Day (the last Monday in May) and Veterans Day (November 11) both honor the men and women who served in our nation's military, but there’s a major difference between the holidays.
-While Memorial Day is reserved for those who died while serving their country, Veterans Day is a time to recognize all veterans, both the dead and the living.
+Memorial Day (the last Monday in May) and Veterans Day (November 11) both honor the people who served in the United States military, but there’s a major difference between the holidays.
+Memorial Day is reserved for those who died while serving their country, while Veterans Day is a time to recognize all veterans, both the dead and the living.

 Members of the military don’t need to fight overseas to serve their country.
-According to the Pew Research Center, nearly a quarter of the veterans living in America today only served during peacetime.
+According to the Pew Research Center, nearly a quarter of the veterans living in the U.S. today served only during peacetime.
 Military missions that don’t involve war may include protecting U.S. embassies, providing natural disaster relief, and bringing medical assistance to impoverished communities.

-There are three U.S. states whose veteran populations exceed 1 million: California with 1.56 million, Texas with 1.46 million, and Florida with 1.44 million.
+There are three U.S. states whose veteran populations exceeded 1 million as of 2020: California with 1.64 million, Texas with 1.57 million, and Florida with 1.14 million.
 And the states with the highest percentage of veterans are Alaska, Virginia, Montana, Wyoming, Hawaii, and Maine, all with around 10 percent of the adult population being veterans.
-These numbers still make up just a fraction of the country’s 18.2 million veterans, who can be found in all parts of the U.S.
+These numbers still make up just a fraction of the country’s veterans, who can be found in all parts of the U.S.

 Several countries have their own holidays recognizing veterans and those who have died in wars that fall on or around November 11.
 But the important day goes by a different name outside the U.S.: In Canada, it’s Remembrance Day, and many in the UK observe both Remembrance Sunday and Armistice Day.

-Despite only accounting for 7 percent of the general population, veterans make up roughly 11 percent of the adult homeless population.
-The National Coalition for Homeless Veterans reports there are more than 40,000 veterans living without homes on any given night in the U.S. Compared with the total veteran population, younger veterans are disproportionately likely to be homeless, though there are people who have served in a range of wars—including World War II, the Korean War, Vietnam War, and Afghanistan and Iraq—living on the streets, with Vietnam War-era veterans accounting for nearly half the total, according to the National Coalition for Homeless Veterans.
+Despite accounting for only 7 percent of the general U.S. population, veterans make up roughly 11 percent of the adult unhoused population.
+The National Coalition for Homeless Veterans reports there are more than 40,000 veterans living without homes on any given night in the U.S. Compared with the total veteran population, younger veterans are disproportionately likely to be unhoused, though there are people who have served in a range of wars—including World War II, the Korean War, Vietnam War, and Afghanistan and Iraq—living on the streets.

 Mental illness crops up in veterans at an alarmingly high rate.
-According to the RAND Center for Military Health Policy Research in 2008, close to one-fifth of veterans who served in Iraq or Afghanistan came home with either major depression or post-traumatic stress disorder.
-These issues can have many potential causes, but in a significant portion of veterans head injury may have been a key factor.
-About 7 percent of Iraq and Afghanistan vets have a mental health condition and also reported sustaining a traumatic brain injury.
+According to the RAND Center for Military Health Policy Research, in 2008, close to one-fifth of veterans who served in Iraq or Afghanistan came home with either major depression or post-traumatic stress disorder.
+These issues can have many potential causes, but in a significant portion of veterans, traumatic brain injuries may have been a key factor.

 From picking up the tab for a veteran at your local diner or driving them to a doctor’s appointment, there are many small ways to show your gratitude to the veterans in your community.
 There are also plenty of charitable organizations dedicated to supporting veterans around the country.
 Here is a list of some of the veterans’ groups looking for donations and volunteers.